-Explore Barbados’ Breathtaking Flower Gardens: From Paradise to Your Eyes
+Explore Barbados’ Breathtaking Flower Gardens

 Thanks to its 300 uninterrupted years as a British colony, Barbados is the most culturally British island in the Caribbean.
 Part of that legacy is a wealth of nature parks and gardens that bristle with wildlife.
 The 166-square-mile island may be small, but its gardens are among the Caribbean’s finest.
 Watch green monkeys and jewel-like hummingbirds flit through the verdant foliage.
 Admire the profusion of showy tropical blossoms and exotic fruits.
 Stroll along trails under canopies of vast mahoganies or towering royal palms.
 Barbados offers an abundance of humanly created venues that showcase nature at its best.
-Here are the top ones.
+Here are my favorites.

 One venue that brings to life the vision of a passionate horticulturist is Hunte’s Gardens.
 Barbadian Anthony Hunte took an overgrown sinkhole-like gully about 4 miles southwest of Bathsheba Beach and spent two years skillfully transforming it into a showcase of tropical flowers, trees and foliage, including a notable recreation of a Caribbean forest.
 It’s fun to test your ability to identify the 84 species of birds, flowers and plants (such as purple lily, heliconia and orchids) listed on a large board or available as a handout as you stroll through this tropical oasis shaded by palm trees.
 Follow the stone footpaths lined with statues (many depicting Buddha), bird baths and fountains as they snake through the 10 acres of dense vegetation.
 Spot everything from pots of flowering plants and hardy vines to rare exotic blossoms and 100-year-old cabbage palms reaching for the sky.